AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 Destroys the specified server.

-Once a server is destroyed, all channels within it are destroyed as well.
+When a server is destroyed, all channels within it are destroyed as well.

 ### HTTP request